 Playoff Seeds- Teams will be seeded according to their overall record based on points; teams receive 3 points for win, 1 point for a tie.
 If two or more teams are tied on points after pool play, the following tie-breakers will be used: 1) Head to Head, 2) Goal differential (max 7 per game +/-), 3) goals against, 4) coin flip.
 In the event of a 3 team tie, the tiebreaker process starts at step 2.
 Once a team is selected as winning the 3 team tiebreaker, the tie-breaking process restarts at step 1 with the remaining 2 teams

 Roster regulations- No player can compete on more than one team within the same age group or grad year (ex.
-A player could not play for a 2023 A and B team) Limited age exceptions can be made in advance at the discretion of tournament directors for self-described developing youth programs.
+A player could not play for a 2023 A and B team) Limited age exceptions can be made in advance at the discretion of tournament directors.

 No tolerance policy- alcohol, drugs, discrimination based on race, gender, religion, or sexual orientation by players, coaches, or fans.
 If a player, coach, or fan are proven to be in violation of this, the result will be an immediate ejection from the tournament venue.

 Referees- can stop the game for any reason that he/she feels fit.

 Issues or concerns- Tournament Directors will only communicate with team head coaches and assistants on all matters.

 For the latest and greatest from NXT, please subscribe below.